windtoday/windtoday-blog/_posts/2017-09-06-introducing-v3.md

   <figcaption>The new design is oriented for mobile devices.</figcaption>
 </figure>

-From the first version of the application we learned that people access it mainly from mobile device, so we decide restructure the website to be completely mobile and handled by one hand.
+From the first version of the application we learned that people access it mainly from mobile device, so we decide redesign the website to be completely mobile friendly and handled by one hand.

 This includes a new design.
 Of course you can still visit the website from your computer, but now the mobile experience is better.

-## Sort By
+## Sorting products

 <figure style="width:50%; margin: 0 auto 20px auto;">
   <img src="/images/posts/windtoday-v3-2.png">